 Fear of The Physical Pain

-Just the very thought of going through that experience of headache made me so scared that I was ready to eat one medicine after another.
+Just the very thought of going through that headache experience made me so scared that I was ready to eat one medicine after another.
 I was scared that I would not be able to work for the rest of the day if I don’t take that pill.

 At that time, I was avoiding the root cause of my pain.
 I was not acknowledging the fact that I had stress, insomnia, and anxiety.
 I was only focused on the symptoms, not the cause.
 And hence, my problems persisted.
 And not only that, they became worse with time.

-I was hustling hard to achieve my goals, and as a result, I was not only punishing my body but also my mind by suppressing my thoughts and emotions, and that manifested as physical pain in the body.
+I was hustling hard to achieve my goals, and as a result, I was punishing my body and my mind by suppressing my thoughts and emotions, which manifested as physical pain in the body.